Ida Hoff: Self employed medical practitioner

 Hoff was also centrally involved in the Swiss move to cut down Thyroide ("Kropf") disease.
 A driving force behind this campaign was the medical professor Fritz de Quervain (1868-1940).
 In 1923 de Quervain asserted that the Swiss people, so richly over endowed with goitres, should be able to look forward to a golden age unencumbered by these swellings.
 He noticed that goitre was rare among the children in the Jura region where the public water supply included naturally occurring iodine, and there was also iodine in locally sourced table salt and milk.
 There was virtually no naturally occurring iodine in the Bern diet, however.
 Researchers at the time determined that there was very likely to be a connection between the absence of dietary iodine and thyroid disease in Bern.
 As a schools doctor Hoff engaged in the campaign.
 Girls were given special sweets/candies containing iodine, flavoured and bulked out with fortifying malt extract.
 Although the formulation for the tablets may have been connected with the Hamburg-based Hoff family business, the special "Majowa" sweets provided to school children in Bern were produced in Bern by Wander AG the at the Ovalmaltine factory.
 The campaign was a great success.
 After seven years the number of children with goitre induced by Iodine deficiency was down from 60% to 10%.

-Ida Hoff produced tables illustrating the highly successful campaign against goitre.
-These were exhibited in 1928 at the first ever SAFFA (Schweizeische Ausstellung für Frauenarbeit "Swiss Exhibition for Women's Work").
+Ida Hoff produced tables illustrating the success of the campaign against goitre.
+The tables were exhibited in 1928 at the first ever SAFFA (Schweizeische Ausstellung für Frauenarbeit "Swiss Exhibition for Women's Work").
 The exhibition attracted ten times more visitors than had been anticipated and took in ten million francs.
 The delighted all-female organising team, having captured popular attention, also dragged a giant model of a snail round Bern in order to illustrate the speed with which their campaign for women to have the chance to vote was progressing.
 Hoff enjoyed her part in the event.

 She also involved herself in the accompanying programme of publicity.
 Her work as a school doctor was celebrated in a frieze produced by Hannah Egger (1881 - 1965) for the "[female] School doctor room" at the SAFFA (exhibition).
 Not withstanding her other activities, it was her work as a school doctor that most defined Hoff's work, and the necessary intensity of this work was redoubled during the early 1940s because of the need to recruit and train up additional female colleagues to make of for male colleagues whose medical skills had been redeployed to war related work caused by the international war in which all the states surrounding Switzerland (other than Liechtenstein) had directly involved themselves.
 In May 1945 the war in Europe ended, however, and Hoff, who had celebrated her sixty-fifth birthday a few months earlier, retired from her work as a schools doctor.